moj-analytical-services/writing_functions_in_r/README.md

 Generally function names should be concise and use verbs rather than nouns.

+### Pass variables into the function as arguments

+While functions can access objects which haven’t been passed in as an argument, this is generally bad practice as it makes code much harder to understand and modify; and makes the function itself harder to reuse.

 ### Document your code

 You should have comments explaining what your function does, what each